utilidev/ud-react-template/CONTRIBUTING.md

 ## Submit Changes

-* Push your changes to an issue branch (see above) in your fork of the repository.
+* Push your changes to an issue branch (see above) in your fork of the repository (e.g. `git push origin is-22`).
-* Open a pull request to the original repository and choose the right original branch you want to patch.
+* Open a pull request to the original repository and choose the master branch.
 * If not done in commit messages (which you really should do) please reference and update your issue with the code changes.
 But _please do not close the issue yourself_.
 * Even if you have write access to the repository, do not directly push or merge pull-requests.
 Let another team member review your pull request and approve.